SHOWING 1 - 1 OF 1 RESULTS

 Any family member who is seeking to develop a personal career must tackle the problems imposed by frequent moves.
 Networking before you move as well as after you arrive at your new duty station can sometimes be the key to a successful job search.
 Here are some tips that may help:

-· If you are interested in federal employment, visit your Base Civilian Personnel Office to see what placement programs you may qualify for when moving, which may include Priority Placement and Spouse Preference.
+If you are interested in federal employment, visit your Base Civilian Personnel Office to see what placement programs you may qualify for when moving.

-Hand carry your personal records.
+Hand carry your personal records and an interview outfit.
 Do not entrust these documents to the packers.
 Consolidate your resume, reference list, certifications, licenses, transcripts and any other personal documentation that are important to you.
 Keep these documents in a safe and easily-retrievable location.

 The employment program office is located at the Military and Family Support Center, 3435 Broidy Road, McGuire.
 Call 609-754-3154.